WHAT IS A

 2. Sheepadoodles Come in Various Sizes

 The size of the Sheepadoodle is not a constant, since genetics, once again, come into play.
 The pups can take after the Old English Sheepdog in their genes, or they can take after the Poodle in their genes.
-Here at Life Unleashed Farm, we expect our pups to be anywhere from 46 to 80 lbs, depending on if they take after their heftier Sheepadoodle Sire or their lean Standard Poodle Dam.
+Here at Life Unleashed Farm, we expect our pups to be anywhere from 50 to 65 lbs, and 22 - 26 inches at the shoulder, depending on if they take after their heftier Sheepadoodle Sire or their lean Standard Poodle Dam.
 Females do tend to be a little smaller than their male counterparts.

 3. Sheepadoodles are Playful and Smart